-This interview is from Tuja Wellness, and took place in January 2021 with article author Brianne Hogan.
-At the time of posting, the Tuja Wellness website was down.
+This interview is from Tuja Wellness, an award-winning online health & wellness magazine in Canada.
+The interview took place in January 2021 with article author Brianne Hogan.
+Tuja Wellness is now out of business.
 The full interview follows here.

 April 29, 2021